ferraridamiano/yolo_flutter/README.md

 the `lib/labels.dart` file.

 ### Does it work with all the versions of YOLO?
-I tested it only with YOLOv8 but you could try and let me know.
-The most important thing is to make sure that the output format of the neural network is the same as YOLOv8.
+I tested it only with YOLOv8 and YOLOv11 but you could try and let me know.
+The most important thing is to make sure that the output format of the neural network is the same as YOLOv8/v11.